bassdman/modulerizr-webpack-plugin/README.md

 ## The solution
 __Modulerizr__.

 While angular, react,... give you many great features from the scratch without having to think about it, Modulerizr does it vice versa.
-It gives you a simple infrastructure for modularisation and you can add the features you want.
+It gives you an infrastructure for modularisation and you can add the features you want.

 Because of this, you can append it to almost every legacy project you can imagine.